-On all the various floor plans of the Allegro RED, a built-in dinette booth (Figure 5-5) is standard; a free-standing table (Figure 5-6) is optional.
+On all the various floor plans of the Allegro RED, a built-in dinette booth (Figure 5-5) is standard; a freestanding table (Figure 5-6) is optional.
 This dinette provides additional storage under the seat area of the booth, in addition to providing additional sleeping facilities.
 The sleeping area is realized by lowering the dinette-table top and rearranging the seating cushions.
 Specific directions for converting the booth dinette into a bed are as follows:

-- 1. Remove the seat cushions. - 2.
-Remove the wooden fill blocks. - Fold the table leg upwards, while slightly lifting the table, allow the table to swing down and rest between the two booth seats; thus, forming the bed (Figure 5-6). - 4.
-A filler strip is attached to the seat portion (via a long Velcro strip) of the cushion.
-Simply pull these two pieces apart.
-The filler strip can be conveniently stored underneath the dinette until you are ready to reconvert the bed back into a sofa.
+- 1. Remove seat back cushions. - 2.
+Slide seat bottoms back. - 3.
+Fold the table leg upwards, while slightly lifting the table, allow the table to swing down and rest between the two booth seats; thus, forming the bed (Figure 5-7). - 4.
+Reinstall the seat back cushions and back rests to make up the mattress for the bed.